remember that you must live

 archival pigment prints

-Considering the Church, that most violent organization of queer persecution, I made a triptych in the vein of Hieronymus Bosch and other artists controlled by the centuries of Catholic rule.
-Lit minimally to mimic the subdued light of pre-electric cathedrals and framed in gold leaf to reference how the Church emphasized narrative control to an illiterate congregation, this triptych revolves around the chimeric capacity of photography.
+Considering the Church, I made a triptych in the vein of Caravaggio and other artists controlled by the centuries of Catholic rule.
+Lit minimally to mimic the subdued light of pre-electric cathedrals and framed in gold leaf to reference how the Church emphasized narrative, this triptych revolves around the chimeric capacity of photography.
 What is a body—my body—and what can it become?
 What happens beyond the edge of the frame?
-Instilling autobiography into this world, I burned with the help of friends and healing herbs a braid of 20 inches of hair I had grown over four years of recovery from a trauma, and placed the ashes atop my spine.
+Instilling autobiography into this world, I burned with the help of friends a braid of 20 inches of hair I had grown over four years of recovery from a trauma, and placed the ashes atop my spine.
 I believe that identity is formed and broken in cycles; from each pain we grow new appendages into the collective unconscious.
 Flanking this are a left arm holding a cow’s vertebra and a right arm holding the charred remains of a protea plant, one of the most ancient on Earth, which also releases its seeds in fire.
-These objects have lived with me for years, long enough to become part of me.
-They hold memory and are creators of their own.
+These objects hold memory and are creators of their own.
 Here, the binaries of left and right, masculine and feminine, light and dark operate to illuminate a whole if only we allow ourselves that fluidity.

 this cosmology is mine, nature is not yours you cannot use it against me